 I am choosing backings from my stash.
 I found this wonderful 108 wide backing about words of friendship.
 Chris gifted me these blocks and her friendship matters to me, so it is perfect.
 It is too long for my quilt but not wide enough.
 There needs to be some simple cutting off the long end and piecing the extra back together to accommodate the sides.

-Next step will be piecing a back for the other.
+Next step will be piecing a back for Autumn Afternoon.

 you are blessed indeed...it looks scary but modern cardiac care is miraculous...praying for all of you....and take care of yourself too!